cocohub/aws-lambda-benchmarking/README.md

 This will deploy the service to AWS

-Once you deploy your service, the url to your function will be printed in the console.<br>
+Once you deploy your service, the URLs to your function will be printed in the console.<br>
 You can also find your function URLs and other information <a target="blank" href="https://platform.serverless.com/">here</a>.
 Put the URL in tools/testexecutions.py to use it in the test suite.<br>
-For example, put the follwoing url for Python in the pythonUrl variable:<br>
+For example, put the follwoing URL for Python in the pythonUrl variable:<br>
 https://blablabla.execute-api.us-east-1.amazonaws.com/dev/hello
 <hr>